Ann McKenzie, Raleigh Wedding Officiant answers some common wedding questions:

 Q: How many witnesses do I need?

-Q. Who files the marriage certificate after all the signatures are obtained (the two witnesses and the minister’s signatures)?
+Q. Who files the marriage certificate after all the signatures are obtained?

-A. Usually, the minister will mail the copies to the Register of Deeds.
+A: Usually, the minister will mail the copies to the Register of Deeds after the certificate is signed by the minister and two witnesses.
 If you are leaving on a trip very soon or need the marriage license for insurance, etc. , you can take it to the Register of Deeds yourself and obtain a certified copy immediately.